-- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 35% of total woody canopy. - 14.
-Average percent litter cover (%) and depth (in): Between plant interspaces (< 15%) and depth (± 1⁄4 in.). - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): For normal or average growing season (March thru May) ± 500 lbs/ac.
-Favorable years ± 700 lbs/ac and unfavorable years ±200 lbs/ac.

-- 16. Potential invasive (including noxious) species (native and non-native).
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy. - 14.
+Average percent litter cover (%) and depth ( in): Between plant interspaces (± 10-20%) and depth (± 1⁄4 in.) - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): For normal or average growing season (March thru May) ± 500 lbs/ac. - 16.
+Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, annual mustards, annual kochia, Russian thistle, and halogeton. - 17.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Increasers include Douglas' rabbitbrush.
+Invaders include annual mustards, annual kochia, Russian thistle, halogeton, knapweeds, and cheatgrass. - 17.
 Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
-Reduced growth and reproduction occur during extended and extreme drought years.